 9- Industry standard

-Equally if not more important, in my opinion, is the provider’s focus, both in terms of software range and its clients’ line of business.
+Equally if not more important, in our opinion, is the provider’s focus, both in terms of software range and its clients’ line of business.

 Unfortunately, many companies producing ERP or financial transaction management software claim to possess a budgeting module without having mobilized the necessary resources or experience to ensure their solution is capable of performing all the various processes their clients require.